homeputers/ebal/frontend/README.md

 # Ebal Frontend

-This folder contains a tiny React application written in TypeScript.
-It is now a small Node project managed with **yarn** and served using `lite-server` for automatic reloads.
+This folder contains a small React application written in TypeScript.
+It is a Node project managed with **yarn** and uses **Vite** for automatic reloads and bundling.

 Install dependencies and start the dev server from this directory: